jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in economics at UCLA.
+I am an applied microeconomist with a background in theory and labor.
+My research agenda focuses on how human resource decisions within firms shape markets.

 I will be on the 2022-2023 job market.
 My CV is available [here](files/cv.pdf).

-My research focuses on how human resource decisions within firms shape markets.
-I enjoy projects that involve capturing interesting theoretical forces with data.
+#  I enjoy projects that involve capturing interesting theoretical forces with data.
 I am a proud husband and father.
 My wife and I write a blog where we summarize each week of our marriage [here](https://www.thekohlhepps.com).